zeffii/SoundPetal/sc_docs/SuperCollider_For_The_Uninitiated.md

 ## Ugen parameters

 Ugens output signals that are a function of their input parameters.
-The parameters available for each Ugen can be found doing ctrl+D / command+D with the name of the UGen highlighted -- this will spawn the SC3 Help navigator.
+The parameters available for each Ugen can be found doing ctrl+D / command+D with the name of the UGen highlighted -- this will spawn the SC3 Help Browser.

 Specifically i'd like to mention a few, most of them share the same set of arguments.